 She loves to help couples pinpoint exactly what they want—even when they aren't precisely sure of what that is—but her favorite style is a just-picked garden look, mixing greens with vibrant flowers and lush succulents in creative displays like centerpieces in wooden boxes, ribbons, and hair combs.
 She and her efficient team recycle everything they can and compost as much green waste as possible.

 It's no surprise there's a married couple behind Bramble & Bee floral design.
 Maggie and Mick Bailey (a native Texan and Brit, respectively) are business and life partners who create bespoke bouquets, flower crowns, centerpieces, and cake toppers that read as utterly romantic.
 The pair picks much of the foliage for their garden-fresh feel creations straight from their own garden in Magnolia and spice up their handiwork with organic details like feathers and berries.

-Sisters Michelle Batch and Suzette Davenport recall spending countless childhood hours staging Barbie weddings—complete with tiny hand-tied bouquets—while watching their parents garden.
-A lifelong pleasure became a clear-cut career path after they did flowers for their first wedding in 2006, took design classes, worked for local florists, then established their own floristry biz Blush & Vine.
-Specializing in a lush, garden aesthetic with an organic feel, the sisters tailor (hand-tied, of course!) bouquets, boutonnieres, aisle markers, crowns, wreaths and centerpieces to each individual—from simple to lavish, free-form to structured—for every occasion.
+Sisters Michelle Batch and Suzette Davenport recall spending countless childhood hours staging Barbie weddings—complete with tiny hand-tied bouquets—while watching their parents' garden.
+A lifelong pleasure became a clear-cut career path after they did flowers for their first wedding in 2006, took design classes, worked for local florists, then established their own floristry business, Blush & Vine.
+Specializing in a lush, garden aesthetic with an organic feel, the sister's tailor (hand-tied, of course!) bouquets, boutonnieres, aisle markers, crowns, wreaths, and centerpieces to each individual—from simple to lavish, free-form to structured—for every occasion.